Guseyn/ehtmlpage/md/documentation-elements.md

 The main benefit of using this element is that you can much more easily modify your big html files.
 So, instead of having one big html file where you have to find a specific part of it to modify, you can just find a file, which contains this specific part and make changes there.

 Of course, this element makes an additional http(s) request for fetching a specific part, but you can always cache the files, so it would not cause any performance issues.

+Actually, the ability to cache your html files is an incredible boost for loading your pages.

 You can also add attributes `data-actions-on-progress-start` and `data-actions-on-progress-end`, where you can do some actions while waiting for response:
 ```html